wazum/sluggi/README.md

 The default is the list the core uses.
 If you want to use _masi_, set the value to `255` (recycler) only.

+When you change the "Exclude this page for slug generation of subpages" toggle, _sluggi_ will regenerate the slug for all the subpages of the current page.
+If you want to preserve slugs for certain subpages you have to _lock_ them before.

 ### _ig_slug_ (https://github.com/internetgalerie/ig_slug)